vladstudio/edna/src/note-help.md

 ## Features for developers

+Use `Mod + L` to assign a type for current block.

+Type can be plain text, markdown or a programming language.

 We have syntax highlighting for markdown and many programming languages.

+### Formatting of blocks

-You can format many types of blocks:
+You can format current block using:
-- `Alt + Shift + F`
+- `Alt + Shift + F` keyboard shortcut
-- right-click and use context menu
+- right-click and use context menu `Block / Format`
 - press format icon in status bar (bottom right)

+We support formatting of Go, JSON, JavaScript, HTML, CSS and Markdown blocks.

+### Executing of code blocks

+We support execution of Go blocks:
+- `Alt + Shift + R` keyboard shortcut
+- right-click and use context menu `Block / Run`

+The output of execution will be shown in a new block created below the executed block.

+We have the same capabilities as https://tools.arslexis.io/goplayground/

+The code block must be a valid Go program.

 ∞∞∞markdown
 # Multiple notes